tmbasic-lang/tmbasic/doc/maintainer-instructions.md

         - Recommended: AWS `c6g.medium`
         - Apple M1 is not supported because it cannot run ARM32 code.

-1. Perform these instructions on the Mac.
-Make sure that the Linux machines are accessible from the Mac via `ssh` with public key authentication.
+1. Make sure that the Linux machines are accessible from the Mac via `ssh` with public key authentication.

-1. Configure your bash session with the `ssh` connection details for the Linux machines using the following commands.
+1. On the Mac, configure your bash session with the `ssh` connection details for the Linux machines using the following commands.

     ```
     export X64_KEY=/path/to/ssh-key.pem